Former NRL top try scorer David Fusitu'a will make his Rhinos bow this weekend

 Agar also confirmed hooker Corey Johnson and prop Muizz Mustapha have been made available to Bradford Bulls for their Betfred Championship opener at Dewsbury Rams on Sunday.

-The two-week loan deals mean they will be available for Leeds’ Super League round one clash with Warrington Wolves on Saturday, February 12.
+The two-week loan deals mean they could play for Leeds in the Super League round one clash with Warrington Wolves on Saturday, February 12.

+“Hopefully they will get some football this weekend and if we require them for round one, we can use them," Agar said.

+Mustapha was sin-binned for fighting in Leeds' pre-season win at Bradford last Sunday, but has not been charged by the RFL's match review panel.

+The panel's notes stated: "Players come together after a tackle.
+Players push and shove but no punches thrown. "

-Loose-forward Jarrod O’Connor, who had been due to join them on loan at Odsal, has been held back by Leeds and will play against Hull.
+Loose-forward Jarrod O’Connor, who had been due to join Johnson and Mustapha on loan at Odsal, has been held back by Rhinos and will play against Hull.

-Forward Sam Walters is still being assessed after suffering a shoulder injury during last Sunday's win over Bradford and will not be available this weekend.
+Forward Sam Walters is still being assessed after suffering a shoulder injury last Sunday and will not be available for Briscoe's testimonial game.

 Support the YEP and become a subscriber today.
 You'll enjoy unlimited access to the latest on Leeds United, Leeds Rhinos, Castleford Tigers and Wakefield Trinity, as well as other West Yorkshire rugby league clubs.
 With our sports digital subscription, you'll also see fewer ads, enjoy faster load times and get exclusive content.
 Click here to subscribe.